yandexdataschool/Practical_DL/week05_nlp/README.md

 __This notebook is also a part of homework assignment__, you may have noticed there's the same exact notebook there.

-There's also more versions in theano and tensorflow hiding under ./other_frameworks, including
+There are versions in pytorch, theano and tensorflow.

+You can also find under `1d_conv_tasks` the following alternative assiments in theano:
 * 1d convolutions for prohibited content filtering
 * 1d convolutions for music processing